The Portland Region’s Annual Market Reviews

 Photo: Tony Webster via Wikimedia Commons (CC BY-SA 2.0)

-Appraiser-curated year-end comprehensive reviews of residential market performance in the Portland and Vancouver Regions, using cleaned RMLS data.
+Appraiser-curated year-end comprehensive reviews of residential market performance in the Portland Region, using cleaned RMLS data.
 These annual summaries aggregate full-year trends, year-over-year comparisons, and multi-year context for key metrics including median and average prices, sales volume, cumulative days on market (CDOM), inventory months of supply, absorption rates, and sale-to-list price ratios—with deeper valuation insights such as how sustained shifts can influence functional or external obsolescence, highest and best use adjustments, or reconciliation in appraisals over time.

 These reviews provide segment-specific clarity—carefully separating detached single-family homes, condominiums, attached housing on owned land, and manufactured homes on owned land—avoiding the common pitfall of conflating these distinct property types, which can distort trends, valuation accuracy, and appraisal reliability.